-Vocational Education and Training in Schools (VETiS) is delivery of nationally recognised qualifications to school students, providing them with the skills and knowledge required for employment in specific industries.
+Skills Assure Vocational Education and Training in Schools (VETiS) delivery of nationally recognised qualifications to school students, providing them with the skills and knowledge required for employment in specific industries.

 The VET investment budget provides funding for students to complete one VETiS qualification listed on the Queensland Training Subsidies List while at school.